Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 ---
 ```

-With the above front matter, the portal will render the following html tags for your page:
+With the above front matter, the portal will render the following HTML tags for your page:

 ```
 <title>Home | Developer Portal</title>